 Finally, students should do their best to stay well hydrated.
 A dehydrated mind and body does not perform well and may negatively impact a person’s grades.
 Students should therefore make sure that they drink plenty of water when revising and that they take a small bottle of water into the exam.
 You may also wish to avoid coffee and energy drinks that contain caffeine as this drug is a diuretic, meaning that it is dehydrating and encourages frequent urination.

-Well done on completing this short course about exam preparation.
-Complete the Lesson 3 activities to check progress and understanding and then consider studying another short course about another academic guidance topic.
+Well done on completing this short reader about exam preparation.
+Complete the Chapter 3 activities to check progress and understanding and then consider studying another short reader about another academic guidance topic.